Using Tailscale IDP with Synology NAS - A Step-by-Step Guide

 2025-04-22

-identity provider, you're in the right place.
+If you're looking to set up OpenID Connect (OIDC) authentication for your Synology NAS using Tailscale’s tsidp identity provider, you're in the right place.
 This guide walks you through everything from installing the IDP on a Linux host, configuring it with Tailscale, and enabling SSO on your Synology NAS.

 Prerequisites